Here at Everything For Birds we have

 If your bird gets its foot caught in a small hole, or gap, it will

-flail around until it is free & feels secure.
+flail around until it is free and feels secure.
 Sometimes this is

 at the cost of your bird breaking it's leg, it's wing, or something